ISangTaek/pgt/README.md

-# PGT: A Multitask Molecular Graph Learning Framework for AI-Enabled Drug Discovery
+# PGT: An Interpretable Prompt Graph Transformer for Multi-Species Acute Toxicity Prediction
 This repository contains the official implementation of **PGT** (Pre-trained Graph Transformer), a deep learning framework designed for molecular property prediction.
 It leverages Graph Neural Networks (GNNs) with spatial positioning and supports multi-task learning.

 ## 📋 Table of Contents